Yoram Yair: Military service

-After the Sabra and Shatila massacre, Performed by the Christian phalanxes, Yair entered the refugee camp at the head of a group of soldiers to reassure its terrified residents.
+After the Sabra and Shatila massacre, performed by the Christian phalanxes, Yair entered the refugee camp at the head of a group of soldiers to reassure its terrified residents.
 Following the distress among his fighters, who witnessed Sabra and Shatila events, Yair demanded to meet with Prime Minister Menachem Begin, and instead met with Defense Minister Arik Sharon.
 Yair demanded that he take responsibility for what happened in Beirut, so that the blame would not fall on IDF fighters.

-After the war, Yair was appointed Division Commander, and he built and established the Airborne 98th Division.
+After the war Yair was appointed Division Commander, and he built and established the Airborne 98th Division.
 After converting to the Armoury Core, he commanded an armoured division in reserve, the "Pillar of Fire" Division and a Battalion Commander's course.
-During this time he returned to the academy in order to complete his master's degree in psychology at Bar-Ilan University, while studying for an MBA at Tel Aviv University.
+During this time he returned to the academy to complete his master's degree in psychology at Bar-Ilan University, while studying for an MBA at Tel Aviv University.

-In 1987, before graduating, he was called to the post of commander of the Lebanese sector, Division 91, when the IDF was inside Lebanese territory.
+In 1987 before graduating, he was called to the post of commander of the Lebanese sector, Division 91, when the IDF was inside Lebanese territory.
 In this position, Yair made a significant change in the planning of operations and activities in the sector, where instead of the initiative and planning of operations being carried out at the command and division level and from there to the battalions and companies, Yair decided that the commanders in the field would be the ones to initiate and plan the activities.
 This change has doubled the amount of activities and operations and streamlined them.
 Under his command, the division carried out about eighty operations and raids across the border.